The British Army and an Integrated Review

 If COVID has taught us anything it has taught us the value of onshore research and manufacturing capacity.
 Again, much of this might not be wholly in the gift of the Army but it should implement a Land Equipment Industrial Strategy that recognises the value of onshore research, design, and manufacturing.
 This might include portfolio or category approaches like the Royal Navy and Royal Air Force do with their complex weapons.
 These portfolios might include utility vehicles, weapons, sensors, computing or infantry equipment, or anything else.
 One of the reasons for the comparative success of the MBDA led complex weapons portfolio is an assured pipeline and long-term view, see my point on stability above.

-Does this mean I am proposing the UK go its own way on everything, of course not, it simply a suggestion that the British Army needs to anchor its equipment plan on British industry as much as it can.
+Does this mean I am proposing the UK go its own way on everything, of course not, it is simply a suggestion that the British Army needs to anchor its equipment plan on British industry as much as it can?
 It should absolutely recognise the value of having equipment that exists within a large international user base but balance this with a sensible industrial strategy.

-The next generation of British main battle tank is unlikely to be of British design so if we want to influence that design we either have to buy lots of them or be able to offer something unique.
+The next generation of British main battle tanks is unlikely to be of British design so if we want to influence that design we either have to buy lots of them or be able to offer something unique.
 It seems unlikely it will be the former.
 We still have some cutting-edge capabilities like armour and suspension, but hard to see what else.
-Therefore, the Army should actively seek out technologies that the MoD has invested public funds in; artificial intelligence, cognitive load reduction, human-machine interfaces and electronic warfare in the Tempest programme for example, no doubt there are others.
+Therefore, the Army should actively seek out technologies that the MoD has invested public funds in; artificial intelligence, cognitive load reduction, human-machine interfaces and electronic warfare in the Tempest programme, for example, no doubt there are others.

 An Army of 2025 and Beyond